ammo414/cpg-analytic-engineering-project/task3/findings-description.md

 # Concerns with Brands
 ## There are a lot of test brands
 Looking manually at the JSON, we're immediately greeted with the word "test" everywhere on the screen, which seems wrong.
 We can find the total line count of the file with a `wc -l brands.json` and see that there are 1167 lines, and so, assuming one brand per line, that there are 1167 brands in the file.
 If we do a very naive search and line count of just the phrase 'test brand', using `grep 'test brand' brands.json | wc -l`, we get 428 results.
 That means that at least a third of our brands are test brands.
-While such data can be useful in testing and development situations, it shouldn't be entering production.
+While such data can be useful in testing and development situations, it shouldn't be entering production databases.
 Until we've investigated where this data is coming from, I would not load this data into a data warehouse.

 # Concerns with Users
 ## Are they test users?